 Brooding over the past and worrying about the future take up a lot of space in your mind and achieve precisely nothing.
 Let go of regret over past mistakes or resentment of past slights and move on.
 Keep your focus on what you can influence right here, right now.

-Multitasking is not only overrated (its very inefficient), it also leads to greater anxiety, and you never do any one thing properly.
+Multi-tasking is not only overrated (its very inefficient), it also leads to greater anxiety, and you never do any one thing properly.
 Focus on doing things methodically and thoroughly.
 As you finish one task, move onto the next.
+If you multi-task do it smartly and don’t let it get in your way.

 We talk about being available 247 and the 24-hour news cycle, but there is only one person who can control that.
 You.
 You can choose to switch off your computer, smartphone, and tv and control the amount of data your brain is trying to process.